grushaprasad/Statistics/regressions.md

     ## Sepal.Length.catshort:Speciesversicolor
     ##                                -0.81561

-The intercept of the model with interaction is the mean petal length of both *reference groups* (unlike the model without the interaction in which the intercept was the mean petal length of both *baseline groups*)
+The intercept of the model with interaction is the mean petal length of both basline groups

 ``` r
 mean(subset(two_species,Sepal.Length.cat == 'long' & Species == 'setosa')$Petal.Length)